 Not many relics of the old Lincoln Highway remain on Otto Road; the highway looks like any other rural road through here.
+Access to ranching and county roads is available from Otto Road.
 Photo taken 09/06/05.

 At the western end of Wyoming 225, the state route meets Interstate 80 and U.S. 30 at a diamond interchange.
 Follow Interstate 80 west to Laramie and east to Cheyenne.
-Between here and the Vedauwoo Road interchange, only short extant sections of the old Lincoln Highway remain, many of which are not passable.
-Another section of old U.S. 30 connects Vedauwoo Road with Sherman Hill.
+Between here and the Vedauwoo Road interchange, only short extant sections of the old Lincoln Highway remain, many of which are not passable and located on private property.
+Another traversable section of old U.S. 30/Lincoln Highway is located west of here, where it connects Vedauwoo Road with Sherman Hill.
 Photo taken 09/06/05.

 South of Lincolnway, Ames Avenue passes under a pair of viaducts to avoid the Union Pacific Railroad.
 Photo taken 09/06/05.

 Once south of the viaduct, Ames Avenue meets Deming Drive.
 Follow Deming Drive southeast to the residential neighborhoods served by Ninth Street, Fifth Street, and First Street.
 Photo taken 09/06/05.